 5. Eases privileged accounts management

 Effectively implemented JIT access means every session has a beginning, end, and set duration.
-Additionally, as there are no accounts with standing privileges, this streamlines password management, eliminating chores like password resets and recoveries.
+Additionally, there are no accounts with standing privileges, which streamlines password management, eliminating chores like password reset and recovery.
+JIT access can also be seamlessly integrated with the company’s identity and access management system to streamline and automate privileged access control.

 Many credential management functions can be automated, including credential rotation, deletion, etc. An administrator doesn’t have to be involved in each step, making the service operational and effective without human input.